OpenInterpreter/open-interpreter/README.md

 INTERPRETER_CLI_USE_AZURE=False
 ```

-- INTERPRETER_CLI_AUTO_RUN: If set to True, the interpreter will execute code without user confirmation.
-- INTERPRETER_CLI_FAST_MODE: If set to True, the interpreter will use gpt-3.5-turbo instead of gpt-4.
-- INTERPRETER_CLI_LOCAL_RUN: If set to True, the interpreter will run fully locally with Code Llama.
-- INTERPRETER_CLI_DEBUG: If set to True, the interpreter will print extra debugging information.
-- INTERPRETER_CLI_USE_AZURE: If set to True, the interpreter will use Azure OpenAI Services.

 You can modify these values in the .env file to change the default behavior of the Open Interpreter.

 ## Safety Notice